Creative organizations, teams and leaders often encounter problems, as they explore new frontiers.

 Here’s how to create a thoughtful cause map for a problem, incorporating the perspectives of many parties:

-- Schedule at least one hour when most or all involved parties involved in the problem can meet.
-Be sure to invite people from diverse roles and perspectives, as will improve the outcome.
+- Schedule an hour when most or all involved parties involved in the problem can meet.
+Be sure to invite people from diverse roles and perspectives, as this will improve the outcome.

-- Find a meeting room with a large white board or high-resolution projector.
-If everyone is local, schedule the meeting in a room with a large white board.
-Otherwise, use an online conferencing system, such as Skype or GoToMeeting
+- If people can meet in-person, select a meeting room with a large white board or a high-resolution projector.
+Otherwise, use an online conferencing system, such as Zoom, Skype, or GoToMeeting

-- If you are using online conferencing or projection, install an application like OmniGraffle or Visio, which allows you to create directed graphs rapidly.
-Practice creating these graphs in conversation with other people well before the meeting (each of these tools have tricks to make graph construction fast, but you must learn them).
+- If you are using online conferencing or projection, install an application like OmniGraffle or Visio, that allows you to create directed graphs rapidly.
+Practice creating these graphs in conversation with other people well before the meeting (each of these tools have tricks to make graph construction fast, but the host must learn them in advance).

-- At the beginning of the meeting, write the problem inside a node at the center of the board.
+- At the beginning of the meeting, write a very brief problem statement inside a node at the center of the board.

-- Call on an attendee to state something that caused a named problem on the screen.
-“Name one cause for the problem.”
+- Call on any specific attendee to state something that caused a named problem on the screen.
+For the first person called, you might say, “Name one cause for the problem.”

 - Create a new node for the newly stated cause, and draw an arrow from the cause to the problem.
 The cause now becomes another problem to consider.

-- Ask the next person to name only one new cause for any problem shown on the board, saying “X caused Y”.
-Draw the X node with an arrow to Y.
+- Ask the next person to name only one new cause for any problem shown on the board, saying “<cause> caused <one of the nodes on the board>”.
+Draw the <cause> node (a circle with a very short description inside) with an arrow to the node already on the board.

 - Repeat step 7 until everyone has spoken once.
 After talking to each person once, a map starts to emerge.
 Sometimes something causes multiple problems, in which case that node has many arrows leaving it.
 Allow everyone to review for a moment.

-- Resume step 7 and keep iterating until a linear chain of five causes appears somewhere in the graph, or until attendees run out of causes.
+- Resume step 7 and ask each person in succession to name another cause, until a linear chain of five causes appears somewhere in the graph, or until attendees run out of causes.

 - Then help the team examine the map to find causes that could have been easily prevented.
 Using those preventable causes, put together a mitigation plan.